emmawalshdev/kaytea_art/README.md

   - If the user forgets their password, they will have the choice to reset it via an email link.

 * A website contact form
-  - This form will live on a seperate contact page and will handle all general enquiries from users.
+  - This form will live on a separate contact page and will handle all general inquiries from users.

-* An online store selling original artwork, prints and gifts
+* An online store selling original artwork, prints, and gifts
-  - The artstore categories will be:
+  - The art store categories will be:
     - original artwork
     - prints
     - greeting cards
-  - Within each category the user will be able to sort by price & will easily be able to switch between categories.
+  - Within each category, the user will be able to sort by price & will easily be able to switch between categories.
   - Adding/editing and removing items from the shopping cart will be possible.
   - If the user is logged in, any saved shipping details will autofill at checkout.
   - A fully secure checkout process will be in place, using Stripe.
-  - Orders above €50 will inlude free shipping.
+  - Orders above €50 will include free shipping.

 * Descriptive product pages
   - The product page template will include the following information: